As Pants the Hart (Handel): HWV 251b

-As pants the hart, HWV 251c
+HWV 251c

 HWV 251c is an orchestrated version of the anthem, and its composition almost immediately followed the composition of HWV 251d.

 Other catalogues of Handel's music have referred to the work as HG xxxiv,239 (there is no HHA number).

-As pants the hart, HWV 251d
+HWV 251d

 HWV 251d was completed in 1722 and marked Handel's return to active participation at the Chapel Royal.
 It is a continuo-only scoring, and there is no direct evidence that it was ever performed in Handel's time.

 Other catalogues of Handel's music have referred to the work as HG xxxiv,233 and HHA iii/9,25.

 A typical performance takes about 12 minutes.
 The structure for the work is as follows: